 The national museum of Egyptian civilization NMEC is planned to hold 22 royal mummies accompanied by 17 royal coffins that dated back to the 17th, 18th, 19th, and 20th Dynasties, 18 of the mummies are for kings, while the other 4 mummies are queens.
 Some of the transferred mummies are King Ramses II, King Seti I, King Seqenenre Tao, King Tuthmosis III, plus the great Queen Hatshepsut, and Queen Ahmose Nefertari, the wife of King Ahmose I, and Queen Meritamen, the wife of King Amenhotep I.

-A new magical jewel just got added to the city of tales and wonders in Egypt to showcases the incredible beauty, brilliance, and mystery that is located behind each rare monument, so be one of the lucky few who will get to step through its heavenly doors and check now our amazing Egypt vacations.
+A new magical jewel just got added to the city of tales and wonders in Egypt to showcase the incredible beauty, brilliance, and mystery that is located behind each rare monument, so be one of the lucky few who will get to step through its heavenly doors and check now our amazing Egypt Tours.

 Private 4 Days Cairo Tour Packages for South African Travelers 4 days Cairo Egypt Tour package will off...